Home › Forums › Quform WordPress › Conditionally 'Required' fields – How to? JS solution needed

 Why do custom validators use $form->getValue but pre_validate hooks use $form->getElement?

-• This reply was modified 5 years, 11 months ago by Ally.
+- This reply was modified 7 years ago by

 The more frustrated I got with the validator not functioning the more I started doubting my understanding of getElement and getValue.